-Comments received through the pre-submission consultation process have been taken on board and the Neighbourhood Development Plan amended where appropriate, prior to submission to Hinckley & Bosworth Borough Council who will consult on it further before submitting it for Independent Examination where the Plan will be tested for conformity with a range of 'Basic Conditions'.
-It must:
+Comments received through the pre-submission consultation process were taken on board and the Neighbourhood Development Plan amended where appropriate.
+Upon submission to the local planning authority, a further period of publicity and consultation was undertaken.
+Following this, the Borough and Parish Councils appointed an Independent Examiner.
+The Examiner tested the Plan for conformity against a range of 'Basic Conditions' to confirm it:

-- have appropriate regard for national policy; - · contribute towards the achievement of sustainable development; - be in general conformity with the strategic policies of the Local DevelopmentPlan; - be compatible with human rights requirements and EU obligations.
+- has appropriate regard for national policy; - contributes towards the achievement of sustainable development; - is in general conformity with the strategic policies of the Local Development Plan; - is compatible with human rights requirements and EU obligations.